-Looking at the dual (or compressed) problem, the difference between the two solutions for GCE with uniform prior and Stre-GCE can be identified in the values of the Lagrange multipliers that optimise the respective objective functions.
-These multipliers are related to the natural weights involved in empirical likelihood techniques (see e.g. \cite{Golan1998}), so the sequential inclusion of constraints changes the natural weights of observations.
-On the computational side, there are $J$ of equations in the dual problem, each of which is associated with a parameter $\beta_{j}$, $j\in\{1,\dots,J\}$.
+Looking at the dual (or compressed) problem, the difference between the two extreme solutions (GCE with uniform prior and Stre-GCE) can be identified through the Lagrange multipliers that optimise the respective objective functions.
+These multipliers allow the natural weights involved in empirical likelihood techniques (see e.g. \cite{Golan1998}) to change as the sequential inclusion of constraints progresses.
+On the computational side, there are $J$ equations in the dual problem, each of which is associated with a parameter $\beta_{j}$, $j\in\{1,\dots,J\}$.
 In several applications, $J$ is smaller than the number of units $n$ and, in any case, it is fixed for a given model.
 However, in order to recover a solution from the minimization of the dual function (that is the free energy or Legendre transform of the entropy), one has to evaluate all the Lagrange multipliers associated with the constraints (\ref{eq: consistency constraints GME}).
-This task can still be difficult to accomplish, depending on the available methods for the evaluation and the number of parameters and observations.
-Moreover, such a formulation can not be applied exactly when one considers more general classes of optimization problems with nonlinear (and, in particular, non-convex) contributions, where the equivalence of the two formulations (strong duality) does not hold.
+Depending on the available methods for the evaluation and the number of parameters and observations, this task can still be difficult to accomplish.
+Moreover, such a formulation cannot be applied exactly when one considers a more general class of nonlinear (and, in particular, non-convex) optimization problems when the equivalence of the two formulations (strong duality) does not hold.
 Indeed, alternative methods and approximations are studied to overcome this problem and get (pseudo-)optimal solutions \cite{Bertsekas1975}.
-What is more, a non-simultaneous arrival of data in terms of consistency constraints (\ref{eq: consistency constraints}) requires the whole algorithm to be run anew at each step.
-Since it involves a global optimization problem, this procedure can be highly expensive.

-On the other hand, the Stre-GCE relaxation through subsequent updates of estimations of variables is manageable from both the primal and the dual perspectives.
-This methods fits within different cases where a stream of data is involved in time, so that one has to take advantages of fast computations and to take in account partial information at intermediate times.
-In this regard, an analogy with recursive least squares \cite{Simon2006} and Kalman filter \cite{Simon2006} can be drawn.
+On the other hand, the Stre-GCE relaxation through subsequent updates of estimations is manageable from both the primal and the dual perspectives.
+Similarly to Recursive Least Squares (RLS) algorithms and the Kalman Filter \cite{Simon2006}, these methods result into faster computations as only partial information has to be managed at intermediate times.